nhmvienna/nhmvienna.github.io/README.md

-### Welcome to the GitHub Page of the Natural History Museum Vienna
+## Welcome to the GitHub Page of the Natural History Museum Vienna

 This page provides information on computational science projects and activities at the NHM Vienna

 * * *

+### (1) Open source software projects

-#### (1) Links to open source software projects that are developed and maintained at the NHM:
+The below list links to open source software projects developed and maintained at the NHMW

 | Archaeology                                                                                                                                                                           | Bioinformatics                                                                                                            |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |